Mosaic Age - Art in Light

 Frequently asked questions

-How long does shipping take within the USA?
+How long does shipping take for Mosaic Age lamps in the USA?

-Mosaic Age dispatches orders within one to two business days.
-From there, delivery typically takes about two to five business days depending on your location.
-Shipping is available within the USA only.
+Mosaic Age ships from within the USA and dispatches orders within one to two business days.
+Delivery then takes approximately two to five additional business days depending on your location.
+Shipping is available within the United States only.

 Continue reading